bondy-io/bondy_docs/docs/reference/wamp_api/ticket.md

     },
     issued_by: {
         type: "string",
         description: "Identifies the principal that issued the ticket.
-Most of the time this is an application identifier (a.k.asl username or client_id) but sometimes can be the WAMP session's username (a.k.a `authid`).",
+Most of the time this is an application identifier (a.k.a username or client_id) but sometimes it can be the WAMP session's username (a.k.a `authid`).",
         mutable: false,
         required: false
     },
     authid: {
         type: "string",
         description: "identifies the principal that is the subject of the ticket.
-The Claims in a ticket are normally statements.
 This is the WAMP session's username (a.k.a `authid').",
         mutable: false,
         required: false
     },